Thyroid nodule

 How are thyroid nodules detected?

 Thyroid nodules are often detected during a physical exam or ultrasound.
 Imaging shows the size and structure of the nodule.
-Blood testing helps identify early hormonal imbalances or immune markers that may indicate altered thyroid activity, even when structural changes are small.
+Blood testing helps identify altered thyroid or immune activity, even when structural changes are small.

 • TSH: shows how strongly the brain is signaling the thyroid